cseanburns/electronic_resource_mgmt/lectures/05-standardizing-erm.md

 Emery and Stone provide other examples, and the TERMS listed in this slide are from the first version.
 TERM 6, PRESERVATION, was added in version 2, and TERMS 4 and 5 from version 1 were joined together.
-There is a link to these [slides][2], with further examples, in the transcript of this lecture, as well as the citation.
+There is a link to these [slides][emery], with further examples, in the transcript of this lecture, as well as the citation.

 This week you have a two part exercise: first, you will visit the NISO website